ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 - To start the download use the following command:
 `sudo /volume1/docker/vcfweb/vcfdt/bin/vcf-download-tool umds run vmware-umds -D`

+More information can be found here: [VCF download tool](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vcf-9-0-and-later/9-0/lifecycle-management/what-is-the-vcf-download-tool-.html)

-## VMware Cloud Foundation Installer appliance
+## 3. Configure the VMware Cloud Foundation Installer appliance

-After installing the VMware Cloud Installer appliance perform the following steps to connect to the Offline Depot web server.
+After installing the VMware Cloud Installer appliance (SDDC Manager), we will disable the HTTPS requirement.This makes the configuration easier.

 - SSH to the VMware Cloud Foundation Installer appliance
 - Perform the following commands: